awesometic/nestjs-ip-filter/README.md

 ### Use Regex for the IP list

-You can use Regex format string for the IP ranges.
+You can use the Regex format string for the IP ranges.

 For a simple example, if you want to allow the private network hosts in `192.168.0.1/16`, you can write the Regex string like the below.